oracle-livelabs/converged/microservices-cicd/setup/setup.md

     The setup process will typically take around 20 minutes to complete.

-2. The setup will ask you to confirm that there are no other un-terminated OKE clusters exist in your tenancy.
+2. (Conditional) The setup may ask you to confirm that there are no other un-terminated OKE clusters exist in your tenancy.

     ```bash
     <copy>